Metnew/tiny-universal-skeleton/README.md

 ### Summary

 You can easily make your universal app hot-reloaded in few lines of code.
-Performance is ok, you can clone project and run it.
-Currently, there are no benchmarks and comparisons, but it works even on huge projects.
+Performance is good, there are no benchmarks and comparisons, but it works well even on huge projects.

 ### License